-Graduate Classes: Spanish 521 Spring 2016 TOPIC: La poesía y la epifanía: La poesía española reciente 2000-2015; Spanish 521 Spring 2015 TOPIC: La Modernidad y la Cultura de 27; Spanish 521 Spring 2014 TOPIC: La poesía contemporánea: Los poetas de “aquí y ahora” en la España de cambio de siglo.
+Graduate Classes: For example, Spanish 521 Spring 2017 TOPIC: La Modernidad y la Cultura de 27; Spanish 521 Spring 2016 TOPIC: La poesía y la epifanía: La poesía española reciente 2000-2015; Spanish 521 Spring 2015 TOPIC: La Modernidad y la Cultura de 27; Spanish 521 Spring 2014 TOPIC: La poesía contemporánea: Los poetas de “aquí y ahora” en la España de cambio de siglo.

-Undergraduate Classes: Spanish 350 Readings in the Literary Genres; Spanish 449A Topics in Spanish Literature and Cultural Studies.
+Undergraduate Classes: For example, Spanish 350 Introduction to Readings in the Literary Genres; Spanish 449A Topics in Spanish Literature and Cultural Studies.
 TOPIC: La poesía de la Generación del 1927 en España: La Modernidad, los Ismos y el Cine Mudo; Spanish 449A Topics in Spanish Literature and Cultural Studies.
-TOPIC: Visualizar La Modernidad 1907 – 1937 en el Cine Experimental Internacional, el Arte Moderno Español, la Poesía Española: Lo Novísimo sin Fronteras.
+TOPIC: Visualizar La Modernidad 1907 – 1939 en el Cine Experimental Internacional, el Arte Moderno Español, la Poesía Española, la Guerra Civil Española: Lo Novísimo sin Fronteras.

 “The Poetics of Epiphany: Recent Works by Abraham Gragera and Josep M. Rodríguez.”
 Poéticas.
-Revista de Estudio Literarios.
+Revista de Estudios Literarios.
 Ed.
 Remedios Sánchez García.
-(La Universidad de Granada) (septiembre 2016 forthcoming) [invited]
+(La Universidad de Granada) Numero 2 (septiembre 2016): 62-87.
+[Invited]

-“Resisting Exclusion: Francisco Brines’ Poemas excluidos.
+“Resisting Exclusion: Francisco Brines’ Poemas excluidos."
 Huésped del tiempo esquivo.
 Francisco Brines y su mundo poético.
 Ed.
 Sergio Arlandis.
 (Sevilla: Renacimiento) 2013: 541 – 576.
+[Invited]

 “Cinematic Art, Maruja Mallo and Modern Visual Culture.”
 Journal of Spanish Cultural Studies.
 12.4 (December 2011): 463 – 487.